vmware/terraform-provider-vcf/README.md

 <!--
-Copyright 2023-2024 Broadcom.
-All rights reserved.
+© Broadcom.
+All Rights Reserved.
+The term “Broadcom” refers to Broadcom Inc. and/or its subsidiaries.
 SPDX-License-Identifier: BSD-2
 -->